 Keyword Research – What Are People Searching?

-There are occasions where you may decide to write content that virtually no-one searches on Google to find, e.g. if you’re writing about a new concept or product that few people yet know about.
+There are occasions when you may decide to write content that virtually no one searches on Google to find, e.g. if you’re writing about a new concept or product that few people yet know about.

 However, most of the time, you will want to use keyword research tools to see what words people are using to find what they are looking for.

 Start to research around your initial assumptions on what people may be searching for, and you may be surprised to see the actual words and phrases being used, once you analyse it with SEO tools.
 We use SEO Powersuite, Google Keywords Planner, and Keywords Everywhere, but Moz and Ahrefs are also popular tools offering keyword research.

 Target Readers – Who Is Your Audience?

 Writing with a particular target audience in mind is helpful to keep your content focussed, and will ensure readers engage with it well, which in turn should send positive user-interaction signals to Google, helping to propel your content up the rankings over time.

 Competition – What Content Does Google Already Like?

 Once you have a main target keyword in mind, a quick search on Google will reveal what types of content are already ranking on page 1 of Google, and you can then analyse these and plan to produce something superior that can add value to the internet’s bank of information, and thereby outrank existing content.